GoThereGit/EvaHan/README.md

 Submission is electronic, using the Softconf START conference management system via the link: https://softconf.com/lrec2026/main

 Submissions should be 4 to 5 pages in length (excluding references and Ethics Statements).
-Submissions should follow the <a href="https://aclanthology.org/2024.lt4hala-1.28.pdf">LREC stylesheet</a>, available on the conference website on the Author’s kit page.
+Submissions should follow the LREC stylesheet(Use the <a href="https://github.com/GoThereGit/EvaHan/blob/main/lrec2026-latex.zip">LaTeX</a> or <a href="https://github.com/GoThereGit/EvaHan/blob/main/lrec-2026-word-template.docx">Word</a> version), available on the conference website on the Author’s kit page.
 All templates are also available from this page.

+We also provide a <a href="https://aclanthology.org/2024.lt4hala-1.28.pdf">technical report</a> for reference here.

 At the time of submission, authors are offered the opportunity to share related language resources with the community.
 All repository entries are linked to the LRE Map, which provides metadata for the resource.